Visit St. Marys & Cumberland Island

 White Oak Rail Trail -Northern Camden County

 A great place to walk, run, or bike.
-Part of the Georgia Coast Rail-Trail.
 This 3-mile segment offers scenery changes from wetlands, to live oaks, to Victorian homes.
 You can also enjoy the Satilla River Waterfront Park at the northern end, where you'll find a boardwalk observation pier that was once a railroad trestle.
+The there are two comfort stations that offer restrooms and water fountains - at 8th Street and right before the trail meets the river.

 White Oak Rail Trail -Northern Camden County